 The peer service period may be initiated in the following cases:

-The mesh STA in power save mode receives a peer trigger frame during its Mesh Awake Window as described in 11C.13.7 (Mesh Awake Window )
+The mesh STA in light or deep sleep mode receives a peer trigger frame during its Mesh Awake Window as described in 11C.13.7 (Mesh Awake Window )

-The mesh STA in active mode receives a peer trigger frame from the peer mesh STA in power save mode as described in 11C.13.9.2 (Operation in active mode)
+The mesh STA in active mode receives a peer trigger frame from the peer mesh STA in light or deep sleep mode as described in 11C.13.9.2 (Operation in active mode)

 The mesh STA receives a peer trigger frame from the peer mesh STA in light sleep mode as described in 11C.13.9.3 (Operation in light sleep mode )

 In addition, when a mesh STA enables MCCA while in a power save mode, a scheduled service period begins at the each MCCAOP start time as described in 11C.13.11 (MCCA use by power saving mesh STA).
-A mesh STA in a power save mode shall enter the Awake state prior to the start time of scheduled service period.
+A mesh STA in a light or deep sleep mode shall enter the Awake state prior to the start time of scheduled service period.

 Operation during a peer service period